What is Investment Horizon?

 2. Medium-term investment horizon

-Investors who are less risk-averse and not looking for cash for retirement or a large purchase are better suited to a medium-term investment horizon, which usually means a period of three to ten years.
+Investors who are less risk-averse and not looking for cash for retirement or a large purchase are better suited to a medium-term investment horizon.
+This usually means a period of three to ten years.
 Investors with this type of investment horizon are somewhere in the middle between low and high risk, meaning a conservative and diversified portfolio is best, mixing investments in both stocks and bonds.
 The ratio of stocks to bonds should be determined by the individual’s specific wants and needs.

 3. Long-term investment horizon

-Finally, for investors willing to take big risks for big rewards and who have the time to wait for the payoff or to recoup losses after risky endeavors, long-term investment horizons are the way to go.
+Finally, for investors willing to take big risks for big rewards and who have the time to wait for the payoff or to recoup losses after risky endeavors, long-term investment horizons are often the way to go.
 In most cases, the portfolio of the long-term investor includes a significant amount of risky investments with potentially high yields.
 The remainder of the portfolio should then be a mix of stocks and bonds, with the ratio leaning more heavily towards stocks.

 Every investor must determine the amount of risk they are willing and able to tolerate and how much time they can devote to maintaining their portfolio before needing to access their profits.
 These key elements affect the investor’s investment horizon, which ultimately affects what they fill their investment portfolio with.